Skip to main content

 Description

-Ash trees (Fraxinus species) are deciduous trees belonging to the olive family (Oleaceae), recognizable by their distinctive gray bark and compound, feather-like leaves with 5-9 leaflets.
-They are valued for their strong, flexible timber used in furniture and tool handles.
+Ash trees (Fraxinus species) are deciduous trees in the olive family (Oleaceae).
+You can recognize them by their gray bark and compound, feather-like leaves with 5-9 leaflets.
+Their strong, flexible timber is prized for furniture and tool handles.
 Common species include European ash (Fraxinus excelsior) and North American species like white ash (Fraxinus americana) and green ash (Fraxinus pennsylvanica).
-Ash trees produce small, wind-pollinated flowers in spring, typically before their leaves fully emerge.
+Ash trees produce small, wind-pollinated flowers in spring, usually before their leaves fully emerge.

 Ash tree illustration